 The Board of Directors regard financial market risk as being only partly controllable, since investing in ordinary shares is an inherent component of the economic entity's activities, from which it seeks to profit.
-The economic entity is subject to significant risks which it is largely unable to control as a result of investing in smaller and "microcap" companies, together with companies which themselves hold financial assets.
+The economic entity is subject to significant risks which it is largely unable to control as a result of investing in smaller companies.